raldone01/no_std_io_rs/README.md

 * Add feature to opt in to time dependency.
 * Fix clippy lints
 * Add `alloc` feature
+* Add doc comments with examples to all public functions and structs.

 # TODO no_std_io: